-Between 1946 and 1970, the waters around the Farallon Islands off the coast of San Francisco served as radioactive waste dumping site.
-An estimated 48,000 low-level radioactive waste drums covered the island, but their exact location and their threat to the environment remain uncertain.
-There is also a large population of elephant seals, which attract dozens of great white sharks.
-In March 2015, the wreckage of the aircraft carrier USS Independence was rediscovered in the region; measurements made near the wreckage showed no nuclear contamination despite loading waste drums during his voluntary sinking in 1951.
+Between 1946 and 1970 the waters around the Farallon Islands off the coast of San Francisco served as radioactive waste dumping site.
+An estimated 48,000 low-level radioactive waste drums were dumped off the islands, but their exact location and their threat to the environment remain uncertain.
+There is also a large population of elephant seals, which attracts dozens of great white sharks.
+In March 2015, the wreckage of the aircraft carrier USS Independence was rediscovered in the region; measurements made near the wreckage showed no nuclear contamination, despite loading waste drums during his voluntary sinking in 1951.

 Ramree Island, Burma

-This island off the coast of Burma is famous for a terrible incident that took place during World War II.
-In 1945, following battle between British and Japanese troops, some 400 Japanese soldiers have been forced to flee in the marshes surrounding the island where they were apparently attacked by a large population of saltwater crocodiles.
+This island off the coast of Burma, is famous for a terrible incident that took place during World War II.
+In 1945, following fighting between British and Japanese troops, some 400 Japanese soldiers have been forced to flee in the marshes surrounding the island, where they were apparently attacked by a large population of saltwater crocodiles.
 The incident, according to the Guinness Book of Records, “the greatest disaster suffered (by humans) by animals.”

 Thilafushi Island, Maldives

-It is nicknamed “the island trash”.
-Indeed, the island nation of the Maldives can’t bury its waste in huge dumps like the rest of us did.
+It is nicknamed the island trash.
+Indeed, the island nation of the Maldives can not bury its waste in huge dumps like the rest of us did.
 Faced with a lot of waste and few options, the Maldives decided to start throwing them into an uninhabited lagoon.
 Needless to come with her towel and swimsuit here, there is no room to spread out on the beach.